pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Step 2: Install TiDB Operator in the DinD Kubernetes cluster

-Uncomment the `scheduler.kubeSchedulerImage` in `values.yaml`, set it to the same as your kubernetes cluster version.
+Uncomment the `scheduler.kubeSchedulerImage` in `charts/tidb-operator/values.yaml`, set it to desired version if needed, it is default to matching your kubernetes cluster version.

 ```sh
 $ kubectl apply -f manifests/crd.yaml